How Chris Benoit built a successful career. Explore key moments that defined the journey.

 In November 1990, Chris Benoit lost the IWGP Junior Heavyweight Championship back to Jushin Thunder Liger.

-In June 1992, Chris Benoit debuted in World Championship Wrestling (WCW), teaming with Biff Wellington for the NWA World Tag Team Championship tournament but losing in the first round.
+In June 1992, Chris Benoit debuted in World Championship Wrestling (WCW), teaming with Biff Wellington for the NWA World Tag Team Championship tournament, but they were defeated in the first round.

 In January 1993, Chris Benoit returned to WCW at Clash of the Champions XXII, defeating Brad Armstrong.